 A recent survey of nearly 4,000 Modern Orthodox Jews 18 and older from Nishma Research demonstrates just how dire the situation is and how critical Legacy 613’s mission is to the future of American Jewry.

 The first-ever survey of Modern Orthodox Jews found a decreased interest in the importance of synagogue and the belief that prayer is meaningful.
 Only 32 percent of those under age 45 found prayer to be meaningful compared to 50 percent of those 55 and older.
 The web-based, opt-in survey also found that only 18 percent of men ages 18 to 34 attend shul on a weekday morning compared to 41 percent of men age 55 and older.
 Only two percent of women of all ages reported doing so.

 Tefillah is, in essence, about establishing a personal, lifelong connection with the only One who can make things happen.
-It is the recognition that all we are and hope to be comes from—the Almighty.
-Our daily prayers offer us unique opportunities to bond with Him.
+It is the recognition that all we are and hope to be comes from the Almighty.
+Our daily prayers offer us unique opportunities to bond with God.

 We, at Legacy 613, want to make the tefillah experience meaningful for young and old and dedicate ourselves to this sacred mission.